East High School (Youngstown, Ohio)

-East High School is a public high school in Youngstown, Ohio, United States.
-It is one of four secondary schools in the Youngstown City School District.
-Athletic teams compete as the East Golden Bears in the Ohio High School Athletic Association as a member of the Steel Valley Conference.
+East High School was a public high school in Youngstown, Ohio, United States.
+Part of the Youngstown City School District, it was first established in 1925 and closed in 1998; it was reopened in 2007 and was consolidated into Youngstown High School in 2026.
+Athletic teams were known as the Golden Bears in the Ohio High School Athletic Association.
+The consolidated Youngstown High School is located at the former East High School campus on Bennington Avenue.

 History

 The original East High School was open from 1925 to 1998, when it was converted to a middle school.
 The middle school closed following the 2006 winter quarter.
 A new building reopened as a high school in 2007, following the closing and consolidation of Rayen High School and Woodrow Wilson High School.

-In its first incarnation, East's athletic teams were known as the Sunrisers, from 1925 to 1949.
-In 1950, the mascot was changed to the Golden Bears.
-When the school was preparing to re-open in 2007, students voted on what to name their athletic teams, and they decided on the Panthers, to the dismay of some alumni who wanted to see the Golden Bears resurrected.
-However, in 2017, the name was reverted to Golden Bears, and the school colors were changed from the updated light blue/silver back to navy and gold.
-East won it's lone OHSAA team state championship in boys' golf in the spring of 1952.
+Youngstown Easts mascot were originally known as the Sunrisers from 1925–49 and was changed to the Golden Bears in 1950.
+When East reopened in 2007, they were known as the Panthers until their former mascot was resurrected in 2017.

+East High School closed following the 2025-2026 school year, merging with Chaney High School.
+The new high school will be occupied in the same building as East.